Bluesoul02/AI_demonstration/README.md

 - Circuit: the user chooses several points in the environment.
 The character then finds its way trough the maze in order to reach the first point, then the second point, and so on, and then the character returns to the original point and stops.

+Left Click is used to select the waypoints for all the above.

 # Behavior descriptions